ARCHIVE - 2004 Tom Ford for Yves Saint Laurent Lip Print Silk Skirt

 We offer some alterations in house.
 Should you need alterations we cannot provide, we can refer you to one of our tried and trusted tailors.

-Do you have an after-care service?
+Does Circa have an after-care service?

 Can I cancel my appointment?

 You are free to cancel but please do give us as much notice as possible.
-If you cancel less than 24 hours before your appointment, you will be invoiced a late cancellation fee of £25.

-Where's the showroom?
+Where's the Circa showroom?

 Our address is Circa Vintage, 87A Lansdowne Way London SW8 2PB